has97/CS726-Diffusion/README.md

 Steps to get started with the code:

-1. Install Anaconda on your system, download from -- `https://www.anaconda.com`.
+1. Install Anaconda on your system, download from -- [`https://www.anaconda.com`](https://www.anaconda.com).
 3. Clone the github repo -- `git clone https://github.com/ashutoshbsathe/explore-diffusion.git`, into some convenient folder of your choice.
 4. `cd explore-diffusion`.
 5. Run the command -- `conda env create --file environment.yaml`.
 This will setup all the required dependencies.
-6. Activate the environment using `source activate cs726-env`.
+6. Activate the environment using `source activate cs726-env` or `conda activate cs726-env`.
 You are done with the setup.

 # Training your model

-Once you code up your model in the `model.py` file, you can use the provided trainer in the `train.py` file to train your model, as -- `python train.py`.
+Once you code up your model in the [`model.py`](model.py) file, you can use the provided trainer in the [`train.py`](train.py) file to train your model, as -- `python train.py`.

 You can use various command line arguments to tweak the number of epochs, batch size, etc. Please check the `train.py` file for details.
+You can get the full list of available hyperparameters by doing `python train.py -h`

 After completion of training you can find the checkpoint and hyperparams under the `runs` directory.
 A demo directory structure is shown as follows: